 Sean and I both grew up in a very small, rural town in Northern California.
 We were in the same grade at the same school.
 We were childhood friends, often sat together on the school bus and had many of the same classes together.
 We slow danced at a junior high school dance and have many shared memories of growing up in the country.
 I always thought of him in a positive light, he was just a normal silly kid who participated in 4-H, Boy Scouts, school sports teams, and volunteered at our school.

-In 2003, when I saw Sean’s case in the newspaper I was shocked.
+In 2003, when I saw Sean’s case in the newspaper I was absolutely shocked.
 The child I knew Sean as was gentle, sweet, an animal lover and a total dork.
+I could not believe my friend could have been involved in such a crime.
 At such a young age I had believed that the justice system always does the right thing.
 I fully trusted in our law enforcement and legal system, just as Sean had.
-We both grew up with the belief that bad guys go to jail and the innocent walked free, which is unfortunately not always the case.
+We both grew up with the belief that bad guys go to jail and the innocent walked free, which is, unfortunately, not always the case.

 “Then you will know the truth and the truth shall set you free.”
 John 8:3

 “Unfortunately in wrongful conviction cases, there are literally no winners; everybody loses.
 Not only is someone incarcerated, at times for years upon years when they did nothing wrong, but the victims’ families have to relive the pain of losing their loved ones over and over again: at the trials, at the hearings, the appeals, the post-conviction hearings…it’s a long arduous process.
 And then, when a conviction is vacated, the families lose any type of conclusion in the case.
 They lose any sort of comfort they may have felt thinking that justice had at least been served.
 And that’s truly heartbreaking.” – Jillian, Court Junkie podcast

 Sign the petition to commute Sean’s wrongful conviction